The Puritans had no use for Easter or saints' days, which they viewed as Papist abominations, and they even banned Christmas.

 Towns held elections in early spring, and the town representatives gathered in Hartford in May for the formal counting of the votes.
 First they counted the votes for governor, then lieutenant governor, then other officials.
 The counting often went long into the night, and the town representatives stayed overnight in Hartford homes.
 Women made election cake to serve the out-of-towners.

-Fanny Farmer also published recipes for election cakes in her cookbooks.
+Fanny Farmer also published recipes for the cake in her cookbooks.
 Here's one:

 Recipe for Election Cake, from the Boston Cooking-School Cook Book, 1911, orig.
 1896).

 8 finely chopped figs